 To achieve this balance, you create one master Storyform for the "Mythology" of your series, and then individual Storyforms for the "Monster" episodes.
 Anytime you want a certain context to feel complete, you should create a storyform.
 If you want each season finale of your series to have the same kind of impact the finales of Game of Thrones have had, you should even go so far as to create a single storyform for each season.

-On a television series I recently consulted on, I created one master Storyform for the entire Series.
-Then I created individual storyforms for each Season.
+For the Disney animated television series Tangled: Before Ever After I recently consulted on, we created one master Storyform for the entire Series.
+We then created individual storyforms for each Season.
 While writing the detailed outline for the first season, I tried to incorporate and blend story points from the Series Storyform and the Season Storyform within different episodes.
 In addition, I tried to keep the outline open to allow for an entire Storyform within one episode.
 This helps to break things up and avoid the monotony of telling the same story over and over again.
 It also helped create a congruency of purpose in the storytelling.

 In short, the thing held together.